-Our client is an enterprise of Blue Cross Blue Shield that provides comprehensive health insurance across several U.S. states, having a total of 40 million members in health insurance.
+Our client is an enterprise of Blue Cross Blue Shield that provides comprehensive health insurance across several U.S. states, having a total of 40 million members.
 TEKsystems has been a leading staffing partner since 2003.
 We began delivering education and training support in 2016.

 The company growing pains that come with inevitable technology changes have always been a challenging endeavor—especially when it comes time to finding the talent who are skilled in the latest technology.
-Casting a wide net and recruiting the best people for the job is taxing and time consuming.
 With IT unemployment at an all-time low, attracting skilled developers has never been more difficult—or expensive.
 Fewer job seekers with the right skills, means throwing a job ad on a career site is no longer enough to recruit qualified candidates.

-This high demand drives up the cost of developers who possess significant experience, making junior-level candidates an appealing option.
-But while junior-level job seekers may be less expensive, college graduates who are joining the workforce rarely have the knowledge and training required to support the growth of complex company initiatives.
+This high demand drives up the cost of developers who possess significant experience, making entry-level candidates an appealing option.
+But while entry-level job seekers may be less expensive, they rarely have the knowledge and training required to support the growth of complex company initiatives.

 We evaluated the client’s needs and constraints, understanding their overall goal of building out a full team that wasn’t top heavy from an experience and cost perspective.
 Using this direction, TEKsystems took a creative and customized approach with how we could support them.
 It became clear that a blended training approach where trainees would receive a combination of education, experience, and exposure would be the most efficient way to maximize the local talent pool.

-Our Next-Generation Workforce program would develop a recruitment and training program to upskill local university graduates in AngularJS skills and prepare them for the client’s work environment and culture.
+Our Next-Generation Workforce program would recruit and upskill entry-level candidates in AngularJS skills and prepare them for the client’s work environment and culture.
 The client would then be able to select qualified candidates and offer them a contract-to-hire position.

 The Next-Generation Workforce program would consist of six major components: